 Students will sign up for the session that they plan to do their presentation.
 The presentation topics will be available on a first-come, first-served basis.
 You should prepare a short oral presentation for 10 minutes and one or two questions for discussion.
+Please send your questions to the instructor by email at least 24 hours before your presentation.
 You are required to submit a report of your presentation and discussion questions (including a hard copy and an electronic copy) one week after your presentation.
 Specific instructions for the presentation and report will be provided in class.